KaiPereira/build-a-devboard/JOURNAL.md

 Now we just need to wire in the input voltage, but the thing is, the voltage of USB-C is 5V, while the voltage that the RP2040 uses as input, needs to be 3.3V so you don't cook it.
 To achieve this, we'll use what's called an LDO, or a Low-Dropout Regulator to take the voltage down.

-Specifically, we'll be using the **NCP1117**, a classic and reliable *fixed* voltage regulator.
+Specifically, we'll be using the **NCP1117**, a classic and reliable *fixed* voltage regulator **(I actually switch this regulator out later for the MCP1700, 3.3V, because it's really big on our PCB)**.
 A fixed voltage regulator is handy here, because we only need to go down to 3.3V instead of like 1.5V per say or something random, and it uses less components.
 We'll also be using the SOT-223 footprint (or package is the common term) because it's small and we don't really have any thermal issues with a devboard.

 So add in the **NCP1117-3.3_SOT223** symbol, wire GND and attach VBUS to the VI (voltage input) of the LDO.